The following article is an excerpt from "A Book of Bible Study"

 The teaching that Paul intended to communicate by way of scriptural reference to Jacob and Esau, is that there are individuals whom God has decided to love, before they are even born, and before they have done anything at all either good or bad, as was the case with Jacob.
 These individuals receive His mercy.
 Likewise, there are also individuals whom God has decided not to love, but to hate, before they are even born, as was the case with Esau.
 These individuals do not receive His mercy.

 Further, Paul emphasized in this passage of Romans 9 that man’s own will or desire or decision is not the determining factor in his salvation, but his salvation depends solely upon whether or not he is one to whom God has decided to show mercy.
 This teaching is given to us clearly in Romans 9:16 where Paul said: “So then it does not depend on the man who wills or the man who runs, but on God who has mercy” (emphasis added).

-Paul’s teaching in Romans 9 uses God’s love of Jacob and His hatred of Esau as revealed in Malachi 1 to communicate to God’s people His sovereignty in the salvation of men.
-This passage in Romans 9 and others in the Bible teach that the salvation of any man comes about as a result God’s sovereign choice to save that particular individual, and not as a result of the choice or decision made by the individual himself.
+Paul’s teaching in Romans 9 uses God’s love of Jacob and His hatred of Esau as revealed in Malachi 1 to demonstrate the sovereignty of God in the salvation of men.
+This passage in Romans 9 and others in the Bible teach that the salvation of any individual comes about as a result of God’s sovereign choice to intervene in their lives to bring them to faith in His Son, Jesus Christ, and not as a result of any choice or decision made by the individual himself.